 - Prenuptial agreements frequently include a condition known as the “sunset clause.”
 This provision gives the prenup a deadline for termination.
 And when that time comes, and it is still the same, then certainly here, they will get precedence over the prenuptial agreement.

-- Additionally, the court will not enforce the prenuptial agreements if the last will can ideally demonstrate that they are completely invalid and unlawful.
+- Additionally, the court will not enforce the prenuptial agreements if the last will can demonstrate that they are completely invalid and unlawful.

 This circumstance mainly occurs when the spouse signs the contract under compulsion or threat.